Safari To Go app good for

 While the first version was slow and inferior to even the website, this one gets it right most of the time.
 The page handling is not as smooth as in other ebook apps, but the UI is functional and responsive.
 I think I may finally start reading the books on my shelf.

+I like the app and I use it but I have some problems: I often get "Network errors" even though I should have a great connection and no other apps have problems.
 Also I think the syncing could be improved.
 Its not often a problem but sometimes I read on my desktop for reference but on my iPad I would like to continue reading on the page I am on.
 The iPad app should not automatically switch to the new page but offer me the option to stay on the current page or switch to the page received from another device.

 This is a great start, minor scrolling glitches but otherwise its great and love the off-line reading!